samiiraqi/devsecops-project/README.md

 # DevSecOps Pipeline Project

-Welcome to my DevSecOps Pipeline Project!
+Welcome to our DevSecOps Pipeline Project!
 This project demonstrates a comprehensive implementation of DevSecOps principles through a practical Python web application with a complete CI/CD pipeline that integrates security at every stage.

 ---